TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 To cancel a timed shutdown press the [Stop] key.
 To exit the Power Restart Keypad press any of the [black] non- functional keys or press [Cfg][ROf] again.

+Panic mode reset.
+If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows:

+(1) If the Config button [Cfg] still works press it once and then press the [Del]ete key at the left-hand bottom.
+    Then unplug or reset the keypad.
+This will delete all files. macros and settings and you should have a re-calibration st start-up.

+(2) Press either the white button at the bottom and hold it in, then press the black reset button at the back and
+    release it (or unplug and re-plug the USB cable instead of the rest button), then only release the white button at the bottom.
+The file manager should show a new storage device named RPI-RP2.
+Drag and drop any of the code.UF2 files to this device.
+It will restart after a second or two.
+If this still does not reset the keypad then instead of the code.UF2 file drag and drop the    file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.
 ```

 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.